 Every dog will sleep for a different amount of time depending on the environment lifestyle diet and so forth.
 I recommend that you set a routine for your dog regardless so that they can make the connection with bedtime and time to get up.
 Just like you would for a baby too!

 Every person is going to have different cycles because every person has a different circumstance, so with that being said, I recommend that you just find what works for you and then stick to it.
 There nothing worse than getting a few days in only to get back into the old swing of things, because your the only one that will be left tired and wanting to find a way out.

 How to calm a restless dog at night

 If you wake up to your dog barking at night then chances are you’re going to be very tired and just wanting to shut them up.
 Only thing is that if you get up and fight fire with fire then your not going to really help fix the problem, at all.

 Instead what you should be doing is using positive reinforcement whereby you’ll be following the guidelines of training your dog and getting them to calm down in a peaceful relaxed manner.
-You can find out more information about different techniques and training methods in the online program I recommend for dog training.
+Check out the complete review here.

 How to crate train your dog

 You may need to train your dog to sleep in a crate as this can prove to have many benefits such as giving your dog some order and routine.
 A place to make recognition wish to sleep and a comfortable place to rest when they’re tired.